Began or Begun: Differences, Uses and Examples

 3. Life begins at (age)

 This is an expression you’ll hear in relation to the aging process.
-It means that just because someone reaches a particular age (traditionally 40), it doesn’t mean they can’t restart their life and take pleasure in it.
+It means that, even though someone has reached a particular age (traditionally 40), they can still restart their life and take pleasure in it.

 Life begins at 40.